Last updated on 2025-12-29

 It Embraces Its B-Movie Roots

-There’s no pretension here.
-The film isn’t trying to be an art piece; it’s trying to entertain.
-The low-budget, B-movie feel gives it a certain charm, making it even more enjoyable.
+The film isn’t trying to be an art piece; it’s trying to entertain and the low-budget, B-movie feel gives it a certain charm, making it even more enjoyable.

 Cons